MicrosoftDocs/dynamics-365-project-operations/articles/environment/admin-trials.md

 ---
 title: Sign up for Project Operations Admin Lead Trials for resource/ non-stocked scenarios
-description: This topic provides information about how to subscribe to and deploy Project Operations for resouce/non-stocked based scenarios.
+description: This topic provides information about how to deploy an admin lead trial of Project Operations for all scenarios.
 author: ruhercul
 ms.date: 07/09/2021
 ms.topic: article